aclemons/emailrelay/doc/developer.rst

 The *winbuild.bat* script expects to find mbedtls source code in a child or sibling directory and Qt libraries under *c:\\qt*, but refer to *winbuild.pm* for the details.
-The build proceeds using *cmake* and *msbuild* resulting in statically-linked executables but with the GUI typically dynamically-linked.
+The build proceeds using *cmake* and *cmake --build*, resulting in statically-linked executables but with the GUI typically dynamically-linked.

 The mbedtls code is built if necessary by running *cmake* and *cmake --build* in a *mbedtls-x64* build sub-directory.
 The mbedtls headers are copied into the mbedtls build tree.
-The mbedtls configuration header (mbedtls_config.h) is optionally edited to enable TLS v1.3.
+The mbedtls configuration header (mbedtls_config.h) is optionally edited to enable TLS_ v1.3.
 If necessary delete the *mbedtls-x64* build directory to trigger a rebuild.

 A release assembly can be created by running *winbuild-install.bat* or